-When Dinah and I plodded up Kelso Dunes in the Mojave Desert a year and a half ago with our friend Shin, he was curious about the mountain to the south: Granite Mountain.
+When Dinah and I plodded up Kelso Dunes in the Mojave Desert a year and a half ago with our friend Shin, he was curious about the peak to the south: Granite Mountain.
 I proposed that we climb it, and after some research, we were set to go.

 In Desert Summits Zdon suggests ascending the mountain via the northeast wash, but after studying Harlan Stockman's webpage, the northeast ridge appeared to be a better option.
 It's less bushy than the wash although compounded by more boulders.
 But rather than deterring us, navigating along a boulder-strewn ridge stirred our interest.

 From the trailhead, we hiked up a rough road and reached the ridge about an hour later.
 Forget following the ridgeline; house-size boulders didn't permit it.
 Instead, we kept low, below the crest on the left side of the ridge.
 Shin did the routefinding which left me to concentrate on taking photos and videos, as well as study the fascinating boulders.
 After pushing through a particularly dense section of boulders, the rocks began to disappear and a bushy slope rose up ahead.
 Higher still, the brush gave way to pinyon and juniper trees as well as the odd cluster of boulders, all of which conspired to hamper routefinding and hide much of the far-ranging views.
 But we reached the summit without incident where a cold wind greeted us.